CarterPape/CarterPape.github.io/_posts/2017-03-16-activism-on-campus-from-the-faculty-perspective.md

         credit: "Elizabeth Byers from Technician"
         creditlink: http://www.technicianonline.com/news/article_583d43d0-0a04-11e7-a817-ebc6c833a86a.html
 ---

+Part 2 of a series on activism at NC State.

 > Students tend to be the face and focus of activism at NC State, leading events such as the United not Divided rally, the Die-in in Talley Student Union, counter-protests to anti-abortion groups and so on.
 But, according to some of the activist professors on campus, faculty also have a role in activism at NC State.